Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Introduction

-We consider generic $1$-parameter unfoldings of parabolic vector fields $X_\nu$, whose flow is given by Here, two hyperbolic singular points are born from a parabolic singular point at $\nu=0$.
-By $f_\nu$, we denote the time-one map of $X_\nu$ locally at a singular point.
+Consider generic analytic $1$-parameter unfoldings of real analytic saddle-node vector fields $X_\nu$, whose flow is given by Then, two hyperbolic singular points are born from the saddle-node singular point at $\nu=0$ in the so-called \emph{saddle-node bifurcation} (see e.g. \cite{guckholm}).
+By $f_\nu$, we denote the time-one map of $X_\nu$, which is an unfolding of a parabolic diffeomorphism.
+Let $g_\nu:=\mathrm{id}-f_\nu$ be the corresponding displacement function.

-It was noted in \cite{hopf, lana, mrz} that the asymptotic expansion at $\varepsilon=0$ of the Lebesgue measure $\ell(\mathcal O_f(x_0)_\varepsilon)$ of the $\varepsilon$-neighborhood of an orbit of the Poincar\' e map $f$ with the initial point $x_0$ of a vector field reveals some intrinsic properties of the field.
-In particular, the cyclicity in Hopf bifurcation \cite{hopf}, or the cyclicity of a generic bifurcation of the saddle loop \cite{mrz}.
-The same applies for a time-one map $f$.
-The first term of the expansion of $\ell(\mathcal O_f(x_0)_\varepsilon)$ and its coefficient are closely related to the notions of \emph{box dimension} and \emph{Minkowski content} of the orbit (see e.g. \cite{falconer} for more details).